If you live outside of New Zealand, are in love with what we do and are desperate for your very own Homewood, this

-Export Status, as at 2019: we can send individual stoves, direct to end customers, pretty much anywhere in the world.
+Export Status, as at 2020: we can send individual stoves, direct to end customers, pretty much anywhere in the world.
 In terms of any larger scale distribution: we do not have any international dealers, wholesalers or retailers, and while properly bringing our stoves to the rest of the world in a larger way is certainly in our long-term plans, we are still not yet at a point where we are ready for this.
 It is worth noting that we only ever sell direct within New Zealand too.
 This crazy year has seen production disruptions and shipping delays, but we will still accept export orders.

 The process is not as complicated as you might think, and now that we have gone through it multiple times to various destinations, I can give you a very good idea on what to expect.

 Things to Consider First

-Safe installation/authorisation: our stoves have been tested for safe installation under a shared New Zealand/Australian standard only (and you can find the resulting installation specifications that show clearance distances and shielding requirements [if there is combustible material within the clearance distances] on the downloads page of our website), so you should find out how that might work in terms of your local rules/regulations/authorities, and/or home insurance.
+Safe installation/authorisation: our stoves have been tested for safe installation under a shared New Zealand/Australian standard only (and you can find the resulting installation specifications that show clearance distances and shielding requirements [if there is combustible material within the clearance distances] on the downloads page of our website), so you should find out how that might work for you in terms of your local rules/regulations/authorities, and/or home insurance.

-They are not tested under any EPA regulations, or any European standards, or anything else like that – just AS/NZS 2918.
-For what it’s worth, it looks like all our models meet Washington State’s definition of what constitutes a cookstove, and WA has the strictest criteria of all the States:
+They are not tested under any EPA regulations, or any European standards, or anything else like that – AS/NZS 2918 only.
+For those of you in the USA, all our models meet Washington State’s definition of what constitutes a cookstove, and WA has the strictest criteria of all the States: